hikmat-shikhaliyev/Credit_Card_Default_Analysis/README.md

 The dataset includes features for predicting the 'default' status.
 Preprocessing steps have been applied to prepare the data for model training.
 ### Preprocessing
 Handling Missing Values
+#### Imputation:
-Imputation: Addressed missing values in numerical features using appropriate imputation techniques like mean or median.
+Addressed missing values in numerical features using appropriate imputation techniques like mean or median.
+#### Categorical Imputation:
-Categorical Imputation: Filled missing categorical values with the mode, ensuring data integrity and consistency.
+Filled missing categorical values with the mode, ensuring data integrity and consistency.
-Feature Engineering
+#### Feature Engineering
-Weight of Evidence (WOE) Transformation
+#### Weight of Evidence (WOE) Transformation
-Categorical Variables Transformation: Implemented Weight of Evidence (WOE) transformation on categorical variables specifically for the CatBoost model.
+#### Categorical Variables Transformation:
+Implemented Weight of Evidence (WOE) transformation on categorical variables specifically for the LogisticRegression model.
-Handling Outliers
+#### Handling Outliers
+#### Outlier Detection:
-Outlier Detection: Identified and addressed outliers using statistical methods or domain knowledge to prevent them from adversely affecting the model.
+Identified and addressed outliers using statistical methods or domain knowledge to prevent them from adversely affecting the model.
-Scaling
+#### Scaling
-Numerical Feature Scaling: Applied feature scaling to numerical features, ensuring a consistent scale for improved model convergence.
+#### Numerical Feature Scaling:
+Applied feature scaling to numerical features, ensuring a consistent scale for improved model convergence.
 Encoding
+#### One-Hot Encoding:
-One-Hot Encoding: Employed one-hot encoding for categorical variables, converting them into a format suitable for machine learning models.
+Employed one-hot encoding for categorical variables, converting them into a format suitable for machine learning models.
 # Models
 #### CatBoost Classifier
 Trained and evaluated a CatBoost classifier with default settings.